 How do you keep cucumber salad from getting watery?

 I recommend salting your cucumbers as this recipe calls for, which helps to draw the moisture out of the cucumbers up front so that your dressing won’t get diluted later.
-I also recommend serving your salad within a few hours of when it’s prepared to avoid excess moisture from the cucumbers sitting too long in the dressing.
+It’s best to serve your salad within a few hours to avoid excess moisture from the cucumbers sitting too long in the dressing.

 Are cucumbers healthy?

-Cucumbers are loaded with nutrients and are low calorie, low sodium and low in carbohydrates.
-Cucumbers contain Vitamin C, Vitamin K, magnesium, potassium and manganese.
+Cucumbers are full of nutrients and are low calorie, low sodium and low in carbohydrates.
+This veggie contains Vitamin C, Vitamin K, magnesium, potassium and manganese.
 Cucumbers are primarily made out of water, which means that consuming cucumbers will help you stay hydrated.

 While I love this salad as-is, sometimes I add other ingredients to jazz things up a bit.